La Academia USA

-La Academia USA is the first musical reality show with only Hispanic contestants launched by Azteca America in October 2005.
+La Academia USA was the first musical reality show with only Hispanic contestants launched by Azteca America in October 2005.
 The auditions were done nationwide and a total of 30 people were chosen to go to Mexico where they would have to spend a week working hard and showing all of what they had inside to be chosen to the final 18.

 The first La Academia USA concert was on November 20, 2005.

 A week before the first concert, there was a special show that lasted two hours.
 In that show, footage from the auditions was shown.
 At the end, 12 of the 30 were eliminated leaving the lucky 18 that Azteca America had chosen to become the first generation of La Academia USA.